A Traveler’s Guide to the Con Dao Islands in Vietnam

 Where to stay on Con Son Island

 I had read that there were only a handful of hotels on the Con Dao Islands but I was actually surprised at how many options there were once I landed on Con Son.
-Not to mention the island is getting built up, so I’m sure ther will be more options in the future.
+Not to mention the island is getting built up, so I’m sure there will be more options in the future.
 Because I was there over New Year’s things were pretty booked up on Agoda.
 There were three hotels left in downtown Con Son, so I opted for Xuan Anh Hotel for $17 a night.
 I thought it would be awful, but it was awesome for a budget hotel.
 We had great views of the hills and the room was an excellent value.

-If you have money to burn, Con Dao’s Six Senses Resort appears to be the place to be – thought it’s definitely out of my price range!
+If you have money to burn, Con Dao’s Six Senses Resort appears to be the place to be – though it’s definitely out of my price range!
 Even Angelina Jolie and Brad Pitt stayed there.
 And finally, if you want to “camp” beachfront, Con Dao Camping Hotel looked like a really fun option.
 It’s actually made up of super cute bungalows located on a lovely stretch of beach within walking distance of town.

-Best time to visit the Con Dao Islands
+The best time to visit the Con Dao Islands

 I honestly believe these islands are magical no matter when you visit them.
 But I can understand why many would be disappointed with the windy conditions I experienced in the winter.